 Full & Continental Breakfast Buffets

 For the continental breakfast, you will always find a good choice of food.
-There are about 5 different cereals, a variety of breads including bagels, english muffins, wheat and white sliced bread.
+There are about 5 different cereals, a variety of breads including bagels, and sliced breads for toast.
 We also put out boiled eggs, fruit, luncheon meats and cheese.
-Along with the familiar American fare, there are also some Lithuanian choices including homemade Lithuanian bread (Bulka), muffins, and specialty breads.
+Along with the familiar American fare, there are also some Lithuanian choices including homemade Lithuanian breads (Bulka), and other specialty breads.

 For the full breakfast buffet, we put out delicious hot eggs and oatmeal with syrup, cinnamon or brown sugar.
 During the peak season, we also have pancakes (Blynai) or French toast.
 During some weeks, homemade Lithuanian farmers cheese (Ukininku Suris) is also available.